ManikanthMartha/repopulse/README.md

 ## Environment Variables

 See `.env.example` for the complete list.
-You will need Telegram bot credentials, GitHub App secrets, and a PostgreSQL connection string.
+You will need Telegram bot credentials and a PostgreSQL connection string.

 ## Deployment